MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 #### Departmental onboarding site:
 ![Image of the NEO departmental site](media/neo-department-onboarding.png)

 Here, users need to learn about departmental leadership, culture, goals, and resources.
-Use the departmental onboarding site to provide access to communication channels, training guides, and events relevant to new hires.Consider associating departmental onboarding sites with existing department portals if you have them.
+Use the departmental onboarding site to provide access to communication channels, training guides, and events relevant to new hires.
+Consider associating departmental onboarding sites with existing department portals if you have them.

 ##### Pre-populated site contents:
-- **Home page** - Provide a high-level view of big concepts that will be relevant to new hires.
+- **Home page** - Provide a high-level view of significant concepts that will be relevant to new hires.
 - **Getting started** – Help users quickly understand onboarding tasks, departmental procedures, and anything else that will help new hires be successful.
 - **Meet the team** – Introduce new hires to people, the organization structure and goals on the Leadership, The organization, and Our priorities pages.
 Edit the [Call to Action web part](https://support.microsoft.com/office/use-the-call-to-action-web-part-e9917310-7543-4fc4-8f3f-d78e46074c00) to include links and images.
 Or, link to an existing team page instead.
 - **Help and support** - Highlight where to go for support and consider creating a FAQ section.